apache/puppet-postfix/README.md

 # puppet-postfix

 ## Overview

+This is an ASF/Infra forked version of thias/puppet-postfix to include options necessary to ASF postfix configurations.

 This module is meant for Red Hat Enterprise Linux, its clones and FreeBSD.
 It still requires some major clean up, but is currently fully functional.